XiangyangSong/GWR_Plugin/README.md

 ___
 ### Changeset

+##### Changeset 29/05/2022
+- Update v0.1.2.
+- Fix matrix computing problem when extracting point coordinates from Point geometry.

 ##### Changeset 05/2022
 - Publish the new version v0.1.2
-- Fix some issues and update the metadata file.
+- Fix some known issues and update the metadata file.

 ##### Changeset 04/2022
 - Add new features.
 Add styles to the output layer.